Inbound Travel Policy

 Travel outside the USA is allowed WITH adult supervision.
 Note that foreign students on a J-1 visa are NOT permitted to re-enter the USA after crossing a foreign border.
 To allow their re-entry, the following are required one month in advance of such travel:

-“Independent travel” would occur if you are taking a car, bus, train, or plane alone or with your peers to a specific destination (or multiple destinations) with a specific purpose.
+“Independent travel” would occur if you are taking a car, bus, train, or plane alone or with your peers to a specific destination (or multiple destinations) within the USA for a specific purpose.
 Travel with natural parents, where the student and the parent travel outside the student’s host area, will also be considered independent travel.
 Travel requests to leave the host community to visit family, friends, or a former hosted student will be considered.
 Permission for an independent travel trip may be granted IF the overall performance of the student in school, with their host families, and their host club is excellent.

 You may be allowed one independent travel experience during your exchange not to exceed fourteen days.
 The fourteen days cannot be split into more than one trip, unless your parents are legally separated or divorced and both are planning separate visits, and then the total travel days may still not exceed fourteen days.
 Independent travel requests to travel either individually, or in a group, to a tourist destination with no natural family or Rotary-approved family at the other end will be denied.